conradolandia/QDarkStyleSheet/docs/scripts/qdarkstyle_utils.rst

 QDarkStyle Utils CLI
 ====================

-Command-line interface for processing QRC files, generating stylesheets, and creating custom palettes.
+Command-line interface for processing palette class definitions, generating stylesheets and other palette assets, with support for custom palettes.

 Usage
 -----